Model reduction for the material point method via an implicit neural representation of the deformation map

-An approximated deformation map network is trained with $\lambda_F = 100, \lambda_v=0.01, \nred=7$ (c.f., \Cref{sec:hyper-sum}).
+An approximated deformation map network is trained with $\lambda_F = 100, \lambda_v=0.01, \nred=7$ (cf. \Cref{sec:hyper-sum}).
 We then conduct reduced-order simulations using this network. \Cref{tbl:roten} reports the testing errors of the reduced-order simulations using different quadrature and projection combinations with and without hyper-reduction, demonstrating the effectiveness of the reduced-order simulation in modeling tension and torsion.